joe7575/techage_modpack/techage/manuals/manual_ta4_EN.md

 The processing power is 24 items every 4 s, provided TA4 tubes are used on all sides.
 Otherwise there are only 12 items every 4 s.

 [ta4_distributor|image]

+### TA4 High Performance Distributor

+The function corresponds to that of the normal TA4 distributor, with two differences:
+The processing power is 36 items every 4 s, provided TA4 tubes are used on all sides.
+Otherwise there are only 18 items every 4 s.
+Furthermore, up to 8 items can be configured per direction.

+[ta4_high_performance_distributor|image]

 ### TA4 Gravel Sieve